 Electricity transmission and distribution utilities in Lake County are served by ComEd.
 ComEd is part of the Exelon Corporation, headquartered in Chicago.
 The ComEd service territory covers 11,411 square miles in Northern Illinois.
 ComEd services approximately 70% of electricity customers in Illinois and the vast majority of the state’s industrial companies.
 ComEd’s transmission and distribution systems are very robust, with more than 5,000 miles of overhead transmission lines and approximately 42,400 miles of overhead distribution lines.
 ComEd is committed to safely delivering electricity throughout the 400+ communities it serves across Northern Illinois, including the City of Chicago.
 As a result of significant investment and long-term improvements over recent years, ComEd has dramatically reduced the average number of outages her year, and reliably met the needs of customers at a competitve cost.

 Lake County is served by AT&T, a diversified communications company, owning several of the world's leading data, voice and Internet services providers.
 Through world-class networks, AT&T provides a full range of voice, data, networking and e-business services.
-Existing customers can access information on their accounts quickly using this website.

 TDS Metrocom is a subsidiary of TDS Telecom and part of the TDS family of companies, a Chicago-based telecommunications corporation.
 Through its strategic business units, TDS Telecom and U.S. Cellular, TDS services customers in rural and suburban markets around the country.